Materials-Consortia/OPTIMADE/optimade.rst

 - **Example**: :val:`3`
 - **Querying**:

-  -  Note: queries on this property can equivalently be formulated using :filter-fragment:`LENGTH elements`.
+  -  Note: queries on this property can equivalently be formulated using :filter-fragment:`elements LENGTH`.
   -  A filter that matches structures that have exactly 4 elements: :filter:`nelements=4`.
   -  A filter that matches structures that have between 2 and 7 elements: :filter:`nelements>=2 AND nelements<=7`.